fisheeesh/lit-library/README.md

 LitLibrary (Literature Library) was inspired by the need for a positive, supportive platform where users can freely share experiences and knowledge while learning from others.
 It’s designed to create connections and foster personal and collective growth.

 ## 🧑‍💻 Contributing
 Contributions are welcome!
-Follow these steps to contribut:
+Follow these steps to contribute:
 1. Fork the repository.
 2. Create a new branch for your feature: